-System reliability is quantified by the probability that a system performs its intended function in a period of time without failure.
+System reliability is quantified by the probability that a system performs its intended function in a period of time without failures.
 System reliability can be predicted if all the limit-state functions of the components of the system are available, and such a prediction is usually time consuming.
-This work develops a time-dependent system reliability method that is extended from the component time-dependent reliability method using the envelope method and second order reliability method.
+This work develops a time-dependent system reliability method that is extended from the component time-dependent reliability method using the envelope method and second-order reliability method.
 The proposed method is efficient and is intended for series systems with limit-state functions whose input variables include random variables and time.
-The component reliability is estimated by the existing second order component reliability method, which produces component reliability indexes.
-The covariance between component responses are estimated with the first order approximations, which are available from the second order approximations of the component reliability analysis.
-Then the joint distribution of all the component responses is approximated by a multivariate normal distribution with its mean vector being component reliability indexes and covariance being those between component responses.
+The component reliability is estimated by the second-order component reliability method with an improve envelope approach, which produces a component reliability index.
+The covariance between component responses is estimated with the first-order approximations, which are available from the second-order approximations of the component reliability analysis.
+Then, the joint distribution of all the component responses is approximated by a multivariate normal distribution with its mean vector being component reliability indexes and covariance being those between component responses.
 The proposed method is demonstrated and evaluated by three examples.